 What to Wear in Vietnam

 Due to Vietnam’s tropical weather and increasing westernized exposure, Vietnam fashion is informal and quite lax – especially in the southern parts of the county.
-But when planning what to wear in Vietnam, it’s important to dress properly to show respect to the beautiful country you’re visiting and not offend its locals.
+But when planning what to wear in Vietnam, it’s important to be a responsible traveller and dress properly to show respect to the beautiful country you’re visiting and not offend its locals.

 T-shirts, tanks, dresses, and denim are all perfectly fine to have on your what to pack to Vietnam clothes list – as you’ll see many locals in this attire as well.
 But it’s best for women to avoid very short shorts or clothing that is too revealing; the Vietnamese find showing too much skin impudent and crude.
 Plus, you’ll get more unwanted attention than you’ll be comfortable with.
 Similarly, beachwear should be worn only on the beach – be sure to cover up top and bottom for any areas off the sand.